h-titouan/ELK-SISE/README.md

 ## How to use this repository

 ### Mandatory
-If you want to try it, you have to :
+If you want to run it, you have to :

 * Get Docker Desktop and run it
 * Get the files from the "docker" folder and save them in the folder you will use.